|

 right to cite the political influence of the rich, racial discrimination, and

 the fact that some are born with more opportunities than others.
-Some of the largest ideological divisions in the survey are in

 the U.S. For example, 76% of U.S. liberals say economic inequality is a very